How PR became the story

 - Useful principles and practices.

-Presenter / Charmane Russell founded R&A Strategic Communications in 1999.
+Presenter / Charmane Russell /South Africa founded R&A Strategic Communications in 1999.
 The agency offers strategic counsel and implementation support on reputation management, communication and reporting strategies and human rights.
 R&A is niched in the natural resources sector with more than 35 clients in South Africa and abroad.
 Russell is the spokesperson for the South Africa Chamber of Mines.
 Previously, she headed up corporate communication for Anglo American, before she moved to AngloGold Limited when that company listed as a separate entity.